The term “database schema” has a few different meanings.

 In MySQL, physically, a schema is synonymous with a database.
 You can substitute the keyword SCHEMA instead of DATABASE in MySQL SQL syntax, for example using CREATE SCHEMA instead of CREATE DATABASE.

 So, in MySQL, a schema is the same thing as a database.
+You can use either Create Database or Create Schema when creating a database in MySQL.

 A database contains one or more named schemas, which in turn contain tables.
 Schemas also contain other kinds of named objects, including data types, functions, and operators.
 The same object name can be used in different schemas without conflict; for example, both schema1 and myschema can contain tables named mytable.
 Unlike databases, schemas are not rigidly separated: a user can access objects in any of the schemas in the database he is connected to, if he has privileges to do so.